steveyeong612/Mi-Cha/README.md

 ## *Matcha Latte*
 ### Mi-Cha Signature — *RM 11.90*
-Smooth, balanced, and lingering umami.
 Our flagship offering presents a harmonious blend of ceremonial-grade that speaks to both the palate and the soul.

-*顺口不苦，茶香柔和，余韵悠长的鲜醇* — Gentle on the tongue, aromatic refinement, with a lingering fresh finish.
+Smooth, balanced, and lingering umami.
+Gentle on the tongue, aromatic refinement, with a lingering fresh finish.

 ### Mi-Cha Origin — *RM 12.90*
-Bold matcha flavor with gentle bitterness and lingering umami.
 For those who appreciate the authentic character of ceremonial-grade matcha.

-*微苦回甘，茶味浓郁，余韵悠长的鲜醇* — Subtle bitterness with natural sweetness, rich tea character, and a memorable finish.
+Bold matcha flavor with gentle bitterness and lingering umami.
+Subtle bitterness with natural sweetness, rich tea character, and a memorable finish.

 ## *Hojicha Latte*
 ### Mi-Cha Hohoho — *RM 9.90*